AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

     * iPhone 6/7/8 Plus (portrait: 414x736 & landscape: 736x414)
     * iPad (portrait: 768x1024 & landscape: 1024x768)
     * iPad Pro (portrait: 1024x1366 & landscape: 1366x1024)

+* Posted my code in the peer-code-review section on slack for fellow students to test and give any feeback and constructive criticism.
+    * Still awaiting any replies!

 * Code Validators to ensure my code is written in the correct format and there are no errors.
     * [HTML Validator](https://validator.w3.org/)